cnpem/MarvinDocs/README.md

-# Clustering Made Easy: MarvinDocs
+# HPC Made Easy: MarvinDocs

 MarvinDocs is a comprehensive documentation repository designed to help users learn, use, and master the HPC Marvin cluster at LNBio/CNPEM.
 This repository includes essential resources, such as tutorials, guides, policies, and examples that allow users to streamline their research and gain deeper insights into high-performance computing.